function

 gridcolor[4 floats]

-Sets the grid color for function in RGBA format.
+Sets the grid color in RGBA format

 gridstep_x[float]: 100.

-Sets the horizontal (x) grid step for the function object's display.
+Sets the horizontal grid spacing

 gridstep_y[float]: 0.1